michaelbrewer/aws-lambda-events/docs/function-url.md

 Lambda specific hard limitations

-- Payload limit of 6mb for the lambda
+- Payload limit of 6mb for the Lambda
 - Maximum timeouts up to 900 seconds (15 minutes)

 ## Documention